Upper Darby Township, Pennsylvania: 19th century

 In addition to mills, the township was part of a region that was home to rock quarries, factories, and other various industrial concerns.
-Industrialization greatly increased the township's population from just over 800 in 1800 to almost 5,000 by 1890, ando spurred residential and commercial development that attracted an influx of European immigrants.
+Industrialization greatly increased the township's population from just over 800 in 1800 to almost 5,000 by 1890 and spurred residential and commercial development that attracted an influx of European immigrants.
 To serve this influx, churches were founded across the township.

 The township's population explosion turned out to be a double-edged sword as beginning in 1885, the township lost large sections of territory as the citizens of more populated neighborhoods petitioned the state to be recognized as separate municipalities.
 The first of these was the borough of Clifton Heights (incorporated on June 1, 1885), followed by the boroughs of Lansdowne (July 6, 1893), Aldan (September 22, 1893), Millbourne (October 12, 1909), and East Lansdowne (June 3, 1911).
 Part of the territory of Aldan was also taken from Darby Township.

 Reflecting the Quaker background of its earliest English settlers, Upper Darby was active in the antislavery movement.
 At least one abolition society existed prior to 1830, and sent a committee of twelve prominent citizens to the 1830 meeting of the Pennsylvania Anti-Slavery Society in Philadelphia.

 Many homes in the area were stops on the Underground Railroad, including Hoodland, the home of abolitionist Abraham L. Pennock and Thomas Pennock, which was eventually bequeathed to the township's public library and which currently houses the children's library, connected to a much larger modern annex which houses the Main Branch.
 Another prominent abolitionist, Thomas Garrett, grew up in Upper Darby and Thornfield, his home until the age of 32, still stands at Garrett Road and Maple Avenue in the Drexel Hill neighborhood.

 The influx of immigrants drawn to the township by industrialization caused the township's population to explode, and also gave Upper Darby a role in the Civil War.
-Two regiments from Upper Darby took part in the Civil War, including the 106th Pennsylvania Infantry Regiment, which was involved in the Battle of Antietam and Battle of Gettysburg.
+Two regiments from Upper Darby took part in the American Civil War, including the 106th Pennsylvania Infantry Regiment, which was involved in the Battle of Antietam and Battle of Gettysburg.

+In addition to mills, the township was part of a region that was home to rock quarries, factories, and other various industrial concerns.
+Industrialization greatly increased the township's population from just over 800 in 1800 to almost 5,000 by 1890 and spurred residential and commercial development that attracted an influx of European immigrants.
+To serve this influx, churches were founded across the township.